 Swingle has compiled some commonly asked questions regarding EAB treatment.

 EAB is now considered the most destructive forest pest ever seen in North America.
 Just in the Denver area alone, there are 1.45 million ash trees at risk.

 How do I know if I have an ash tree?

 We recommend a Landscape Care Consultant visit your property to verify your ash tree inventory.
 However, ash trees have:

 How do I know if my tree is infested with EAB?

 Initial detection is not easy.
 It may take 4-5 years for the canopy of an infested ash to thin and decline.
 Since borers infest the upper branches of the tree, the “D”-shaped holes cannot be seen from the ground until the tree is severely infested.

 Under experimental conditions, most results indicate a 90 percent or higher success rate.
 In practical applications, success rates for insecticide treatments are at least 80 percent effective.
 Why the difference?
 Trees treated early, and in good vigor, have the highest success rate.

-In addition to treating for emerald ash borer, trees should also be pruned while following other good horticultural practices emphasizing tree health to better withstand attacks from insects and diseases.
+In addition to treating for EAB, trees should also be pruned while following other good horticultural practices emphasizing tree health to better withstand attacks from insects and diseases.